SamuelSwartzberg/flashcardifying_text_temp/math.md

 »⟮A quantile⟯« ⟮divides⟯ something into ⟮intervals with equal probability⟯.
 ⟮＿A quantile＿⟯ may divide ⟮a probability distribution⟯ or ⟮a set of observations⟯.
 Importantly, ⟮＿a quantile＿⟯ is ⟮the divider⟯, not ⟮c_;the groups created⟯.
-The groups created by quantiles are known as halves, thirds, quarters...
+⟮The groups created⟯ by ⟮＿quantiles＿⟯ are known as ⟮halves, thirds, quarters⟯...
-A q-quantile divides the thing into q groups of equal sizes. a q-quantile creates q-1 quantiles.
+A »⟮q-quantile⟯« divides the thing ⟮into q groups of equal sizes⟯. a ⟮＿q-quantile＿⟯ creates ⟮q-1⟯ ⟮＿quantiles＿⟯.

 ####### various quantiles